Osteoporosis and Fracture Risk Factors You Should Know

-Osteoporosis is often called the “silent disease” because it develops without noticeable symptoms until a fracture occurs.
+Osteoporosis is often called the “Silent Disease” because it develops without noticeable symptoms until a fracture occurs.
 This condition weakens bones, making them more susceptible to breaking from minor falls or everyday activities.
 Early detection and prevention are essential to reducing fractures and maintaining an active lifestyle.
 If you’re looking for expert care, the Best Hospital for Osteoporosis Treatment in Greater Noida offers advanced diagnostic and treatment options to manage and prevent osteoporosis effectively.

 If you’re concerned about your risk for osteoporosis, don’t wait for symptoms to appear.
 Contact us at +91 83838 00553.